hizo9/wm-verticalscreen/README.md

 <br>

 ## 🔔 Notes
-- This layout plugin is built for the Seelen window manager.
+- Built for the Seelen window manager.
-- Paste the file into the resources folder of your Seelen configuration directory.
+- Paste the .yml file into `\com.seelen.seelen-ui\plugins`

 <br>